erroronline1/caro/readme.md

 ### What it is not
 Beside a few architectural decisions the app is not a preset quality management system.
 Define your processes and documents on your own.
 The application is supposed to help you with a structured flow and semiautomated fulfilment of regulatory issues.

 The application does not replace an ERP system.
 Procurement data is solely accessible within the application based on its own database.
 This is a concious decision against overwhelming ERP product databases that are not maintainable in reality and more often than not require a proprietary interface.
 The products database is supposed to be populated with vendors pricelists and sanitized from any unimportant data on a regular basis.

+Orders can be deleted by administrative users and requesting unit members at any time.
+This module is for operational communication only, not for persistent documentation purpose.

 [Content](#Content)